epiverse-trace/ColOpenData/tests/testthat/_snaps/download_population_projections.md

       Use of .data in tidyselect expressions was deprecated in tidyselect 1.2.0. i Please use `all_of(var)` (or `any_of(var)`) instead of `.data[[var]]` Message
-      ColOpenData provides open data derived from IDEAM and DANE but with modifications for specific functional needs.
+      ColOpenData provides open data derived from The National Administrative Department of Statistics (DANE), and the Institute of Hydrology, Meteorology and Environmental Studies (IDEAM)but with modifications for specific functional needs.
 These changes may alter the structure, format, or content, meaning the data does not reflect the official dataset.
 The package is developed independently, with no endorsement or involvement from these institutions or any Colombian government body.
       The authors of ColOpenData are not liable for how users utilize the data, and users are responsible for any outcomes from their use or analysis of the data.
       Stored by Universidad de Los Andes under the Epiverse TRACE iniative.
     Output
            codigo_departamento               departamento  ano